 Join Derek Brockway on his Welsh Coast series

-A collection of fun and exciting walks following in the Sean’s footsteps throughout the TV series
+A collection of fun and exciting walks following in Sean’s footsteps throughout the TV series

-An exciting ITV Wales six-episode programme called Wonders of the Coast Path explores the fascinating history and wildlife along the 870 mile (1,400 km) Wales Coast Path.
+This exciting ITV Wales six-episode programme explores the fascinating history and wildlife along the 870 mile (1,400 km) Wales Coast Path.
 Hosted by presenter Sean Fletcher (Good Morning Britain, Countryfile), he chats with people who share their love and passion for the Welsh coastline whilst exploring some of the most stunning sections of the path.

 We’ve put together a collection of walks which follow Sean’s footsteps so you too can discover your own wonders of the coast path.